 Bladder Control Therapy in Charleston, SC

 The urologists at Lowcountry Urology Clinics of Charleston SC are skilled in the placement of the InterStim® bladder neuromodulation device.
 This treatment is often used in cases of overactive bladder.
-Your Urologist will place a small electrical wire through your skin into the lower portion of your pelvic bone, or sacrum.
+Our urologist in Charleston will place a small electrical wire through your skin into the lower portion of your pelvic bone, or sacrum.
 The wire delivers a small electrical charge to the nerve that comes from your bladder.
 The electrical stimulation of this nerve often relieves the overactive bladder.

 Typically the procedure consists of two parts.
 The first step is often nerve evaluation.
 The Urologist will place a small needle into the pelvic bone and connect it to a wire that passes through the skin.
 The wire connects to an electrical device.
 The patient wears the device for a few days and then returns to the Urologist to discuss the results.
 If the device has caused the bladder to be less overactive the Urologist will place a more permanent device.